grettke/osx-provision/El-Capitan/provisioning.md

   - Set it to the default theme
   - Set the font to DJSM 17
 - Profiles \rarr Advanced
-  - [ ] Set locale environment variables on startup
+  - NO Set locale environment variables on startup
     - Set them in your =bashrc=, not here

 * PopChar